CAMERA GEAR (and Photography)

 OM System OM-1 (Olympus)

 I changed over to using Olympus (micro four thirds MFT) fairly recently.
-My current camera is the OM System OM-1.
-I have owned and used various other models by Olympus.
+My main camera is the OM System OM-1 mark ii.
 I absolutely love the ergonomics; the camera feels so good in the hand and makes taking photos so much fun.
 Absolutely loads of computational photography and the fastest response of any camera I’ve ever used.
 It’s so fast!
 Best of all are the lenses.
 Being MFT, they’re so much smaller and lighter than other formats (APS-C, Full Frame or Medium Format).
 That matters to me now that I am old and feeble.
 The quality of the lenses is second to none.